tengmx/tengmx.github.io/index.md

 #### News & Events

-- We are looking for a post-doctoral fellow in integrative epigenomics.
-Please contact us for detail if you are interested.
+- Postdoc position available in regulatory genomics!
+Please email us for more info.

+- 2012.12 Welcome new postdoc *Xiang Liu*.

+- 2012.11 Our paper on [enhancer connectome of EBV/KSHV cancers] is online at *Nature Communications*.

-- 2020.04 Our collaborative paper is published in [*Molecular Cell*](https://doi.org/10.1016/j.molcel.2020.03.025).
+- 2020.04 Our paper on [CRISPR screen of EBV lytic switch](https://doi.org/10.1016/j.molcel.2020.03.025) is online at *Molecular Cell*.

-- 2020.02 Welcome *Rodrigo Azuero-Dajud* as a graduate intern in the lab.
+- 2020.02 Welcome new graduate intern *Rodrigo Azuero-Dajud*.

 ---